Battle Royale (film): Critical reception

 The Guardian critic Peter Bradshaw gave the film four stars in September 2001, choosing it as the best film of the week.
 He praised Takeshi Kitano's performance as the teacher and some of the scenes as "a stunningly proficient piece of action film-making, plunging us into a world of delirium and fear."
 He notes that, among "the hail of bullets and the queasy gouts of blood, troubling narratives of yearning and sadness are played out.
 It is as if the violence of Battle Royale is not a satire of society at all but simply a metaphor for the anguish of adolescent existence."
 He concluded that, while some "will find the explicit violence of this movie repulsive", it "is a film put together with remarkable confidence and flair.
 Its steely candor and weird, passionate urgency make it compelling."
 Bryant Frazer of Deep Focus gave it a B+ rating and called it "a vicious take-off on reality TV that turns a high-school milieu dominated by cliques and childish relationships into a war zone."
 British critic Jonathan Ross stated that "if you want to catch a wildly original and super-cool slice of entertainment before it gets remade and ruined by the Americans, then I suggest you try hard not to miss it" and concluded that "it's a wildly imaginative example of just what can be achieved in a teen movie."
-In 2009, filmmaker Quentin Tarantino praised Battle Royale as the best film he had seen in the past two decades, stating that, "If there's any movie that's been made since I've been making movies that I wish I had made, it's that one."
+In 2009, filmmaker Quentin Tarantino praised Battle Royale as one of his favorite films, stating that, "If there's any movie that's been made since I've been making movies that I wish I had made, it's that one."